JordanCWard/SQL/README.md

 Should we return all columns or only specific columns? all columns

-I'm going to select the id, movie, description and rating columns.
-Then I'll filter the description twice in the where statement to remove boring descriptions and any even ids using mod.
-Then I'll order the resulting tables by rating in descending order.
+I am going to load the data from the cinema table.
+Filter rows based on two conditions: The id is odd (MOD(id,2) <> 0).
+The description is not "boring".
+Sort the filtered results by rating in descending order.
+Return the final result set.
 */

 SELECT